Emmotes/ic_spoilers/docs/lazaapz.md

     "id": 2403,
     "flavour_text": "",
     "description": {
         "desc": "The effect of Fury of the Small is increased by $(not_buffed amount)% for each missing stack of Power Armor, stacking multiplicatively, and when an enemy is defeated Lazaapz regains one stack of Power Armor.
-Can not go over her maximum stacks."
+She cannot exceed her maximum stacks this way."
     },
     "effect_keys": [
         {